turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 <section class="call-to-action">
 ## In Groups
-- While using VoiceOver, compare [this Codepen](https://codepen.io/damwhit/pen/WZqyEe) and compare it with [this Codepen](https://codepen.io/damwhit/pen/XeLVbw).
+-  Spend the first 2-3 minutes on mute, individually comparing [this Codepen](https://codepen.io/damwhit/pen/WZqyEe) and with [this Codepen](https://codepen.io/damwhit/pen/XeLVbw) while using your screenreader.
 What changes to do you notice?
+- Then discuss as a group.
   - Take turns explaining what a property is
   - Come up with a good analogy for property
   - How are properties different from state?
 </section>

 ## Accessibility in Practice Moving forward